 If you’ve ever worked in app development, then the following situation is probably more than a little familiar to you.
-A client has called or got in touch via email, with grand ideas about a new app which will help them reach a wider audience, and greatly encourage engagement among their target customer base.
-They don’t want some simple, copycat app; they want something totally unique, custom designed, and featuring all kinds of contemporary and forward-thinking capabilities… all the bells and whistles, if you like.
+A client has called or got in touch via email, with grand ideas about a new app that will help them reach a wider audience, and greatly encourage engagement among their target customer base.
+They don’t want some simple, copycat app; they want something totally unique, custom-designed, and featuring all kinds of contemporary and forward-thinking capabilities… all the bells and whistles if you like.
 You listen carefully, making notes all the way, and nodding enthusiastically over each and every detail.

 It’s true: app development can be very expensive.
 But that’s not without reason, and clients need to wake up to the reality of where their money is going when they hire an app development team for their needs and requirements.
 Let’s take a closer looking at the cost of app development, and consider why quality work deserves decent remuneration and rewards.

 It’s high time we bust a few myths surrounding the real cost of app design and development.
 The app industry is booming right now and is worth tens of billions of dollars worldwide.
 While that means that more and more people will start designing apps as their career and craft (which may increase competition and drive prices down), there’s no doubt about the fact that with apps, just like everything else in life, you really do get what you pay for.
 All too often, we take our apps, interfaces, and platforms for granted… but behind each one is a talented designer and team of developers, and they deserve to be paid a decent wage for their efforts and incentivized to keep improving.